moroz/hatarake/app/views/pages/tos.en.html.md

 6. The Users and Service Recipients who use the Services are obliged to refrain from:

-     a. publishing or sending any content that is offensive, illegal, or which violates ##dobra osobiste## of third parties.
+     a. publishing or sending any content that is offensive, indecent, illegal, or which violates the personality rights of third parties, or the legitimate interest of the Service Provider,

      b. using the Services to publish advertisements of goods or services or any other commercial information,

-     c. copying, modifying, propagating, transmitting or using in any other way the data published on the Website, except within permitted ##w ramach dozwolonego użytku##.
+     c. copying, modifying, propagating, transmitting or using in any other way the data published on the Website, except within the scope of exceptions and limitations to copyright,

-     d. undertaking any action that may ##utrudnić## or disturb proper functioning of the Website for other Users or Service Recipients.
+     d. undertaking any action that may hinder or disturb proper functioning of the Website for other Users or Service Recipients,

-     e. using the Services in any way that is in violation of the law, ##dobrych obyczajów##, the ##dobra osobiste## of third parties or ##uzasadnione interesy## of the Service Provider.
+     e. using the Services in any way that is indecent, illegal, or which violates the personality rights of third parties, or the legitimate interest of the Service Provider,

 7. The Service Provider reserves the right to:

-     a. block the access to any resources of the Users or Service Recipients containing erotic or pornographic material, containing illegal software or any information on how to obtain it, or other material that is in violation of the law, ##dobrych obyczajów##, the ##dobra osobiste## of third parties or ##uzasadnione interesy## of the Service Provider, if reliable and justified information about it is obtained.
+     a. block the access to any resources of the Users or Service Recipients containing erotic or pornographic material, containing illegal software or any information on how to obtain it, or other material that is indecent, illegal, or which violates the personality rights of third parties, or the legitimate interest of the Service Provider, if reliable and justified information about it is obtained.

      b. remove any content shared by the Service Recipient on the Website, if that content violates any regulations of this document.

-8. The Service Provider responds to the Users' and Service Recipients' ##dispositions##, defined in this document, within 48 hours of receiving them.
-If a disposition is given on a ##legal holiday##, then any reaction to it would happen before the end of the first working day following the disposition.
+8. The Service Provider responds to the Users' and Service Recipients' dispositions, defined in this document, within 48 hours of receiving them.
+If a disposition is given on a public holiday, then any reaction to it would happen before the end of the first working day following the disposition.

 ### V. Payment conditions